 During the kingship of the Firbolg, an uneasy alliance was held between that tribe and the Formorians, and they lived in Ireland without strife.
 However, the Túatha Dé Danann and the Formorians knew each other before the Battle, and though the Formorians are described as a hideous race, two of the most beautiful members of the Túatha Dé Danann, Breas and Lugh were half Formorian.
 There was an enmity between the two tribes, which in part led to the Battle.

 The plateau of Kilmactranny is covered with hoary weathered lumps of limestone and many ancient monuments - none of which have been subjected to a scientific excavation.
 The sites consist of several cairns, a dolmen, a ruined stone circle, a fine ruined court cairn, many ringforts and cashels, and several monuments which are difficult to classify.
 The highest point of the ridge is occupied by the cairn of Shee Lugh shown below.
-A certain Lady Louisa Tennison 'examined' the mound in the last century; there is no record of her excavations, and the chamber buried with no indication of it's orientation.
+Lady Louisa Tennison 'examined' the mound in the last century; there is no record of her excavations, and the chamber buried with no indication of it's orientation.

 Whatever about that, Shee Lugh is a fitting seat for the Sun God as it commands one of the finest views in Co.
 Sligo, even though it is not especially high - 228m above sea level.
 All the cairns of Sligo can be seen from here, and the mound is a superb place to watch the rotation of the heavens.
 From Shee Lugh the summer solstice sunset drops behind Knocknarea Mountain to the north west.
 On the winter solstice, the sun sets over Carrowkeel.
 On the winter solstice, the sun rises in the region of Sheemor in Leitrim; and on the equinoxes the sun rises over Sliabh an Iariann in the east, and sets over Muckelty Hill in the west.